Discrimination: Definitions

-Types of discrimination
+Types

 Age

 Ageism or age discrimination is discrimination and stereotyping based on the grounds of someone's age.
 It is a set of beliefs, norms, and values which used to justify discrimination or subordination based on a person's age.
 Ageism is most often directed toward elderly people, or adolescents and children.

 Age discrimination in hiring has been shown to exist in the United States.
 Joanna Lahey, professor at The Bush School of Government and Public Service at Texas A&M, found that firms are more than 40% more likely to interview a young adult job applicant than an older job applicant.
 In Europe, Stijn Baert, Jennifer Norga, Yannick Thuy and Marieke Van Hecke, researchers at Ghent University, measured comparable ratios in Belgium.
 They found that age discrimination is heterogeneous by the activity older candidates undertook during their additional post-educational years.
 In Belgium, they are only discriminated if they have more years of inactivity or irrelevant employment.

 In a survey for the University of Kent, England, 29% of respondents stated that they had suffered from age discrimination.
 This is a higher proportion than for gender or racial discrimination.
 Dominic Abrams, social psychology professor at the university, concluded that ageism is the most pervasive form of prejudice experienced in the UK population.